 The Acceptable Use Policy forbids “obscene” content, which includes but is not limited to images or videos of the graphic injury or death of people or animals.

 Wishing Harm to Others

 While discussing any sporting event, you may not express a desire for a competitor to be injured, killed, or become involved in an accident of any kind.

 All messages must be posted in the English language, as specified in the Acceptable Use Policy.
 This requirement exists to make it easier for myself and the other moderators to resolve any disputes and to understand all of the content transmitted via the site.

-GTPlanet is a private website, independently owned and operated by myself, the site founder.
-The Super Moderators and other Administrators (the “staff”) are volunteers who help me enforce the rules I have established for the site.
-I manage the design, software, infrastructure, business, and legal issues alone.
-As such, any issues pertaining these matters should be directed towards me, via a thread here in The Help Desk, private message, or by email.
+GTPlanet is a private website, independently owned and operated by myself (Jordan), the site founder.
+Super Moderators and other Administrators (the “staff”) are volunteers who help me enforce the rules I have established for the site.

-The moderators and administrators of GTPlanet are chosen by myself.
+The moderators and administrators of GTPlanet are chosen by myself (Jordan).
 I watch for people who are actively involved in the community over a very long period of time, and whom I believe understand and share my vision for the site.

 “Moderators” have access to moderation tools in a specific set of forums, usually one or two.
 “Super Moderators” have access to the moderation tools across all of the forums.
 “Administrators” also have access to all of these tools in all areas of the forums, in addition to more user information and basic forum settings.
 A “Super Administrator” has complete access to the forum’s settings and configuration in addition to all moderator tools.

 “Staff Emeritus” users are, by definition of the word “emeritus”, former moderators.
 They no longer use the site’s moderation tools, though do still have access to the moderator’s private discussion forums.
 A complete list of all forum staff members is available here.